About

 - What is Beautiful is Secure

-- ACM Transactions on Privacy and Security, ACM, 2022
+- ACM Transactions on Privacy and Security (ACM TOPS), ACM, 2022

 - Out of Sight, Out of Mind: UI Design and the Inhibition of Mental Models of Security